A polynomial time and space heuristic algorithm for T-count: Introduction

 The Solovay-Kitaev algorithm \cite{1997_K, 2005_DN} guarantees that given a unitary $U$, we can generate a circuit with a universal gate set like Clifford+T, such that the unitary $U'$ implemented by the circuit is at most a certain distance from $U$.
-In fact it has been proved that we can get a Clifford+T circuit that \emph{exactly} implements $U$, i.e. $U'=U$ (often up to some global phase) if and only if the entries of $U$ are in the ring $\intg\left[i,\frac{1}{\sqrt{2}}\right]$ \cite{2013_GS,2013_KMM}.
-We denote this group of unitaries by $\clifft_n$.
-Additionally, if its determinant satisfies a certain condition \cite{2013_GS} then it belongs to the group $\mathcal{J}_n$ ($\subset \clifft_n$) of unitaries implementable without ancillae.
+In \cite{2013_GS, 2013_KMM} a number of results have been proved by which we can characterize the group of unitaries that can be \emph{exactly} implemented by the Clifford+T set, with or without ancilla.
+We denote this group by $\clifft_n$.
 For example, the Toffoli and Fredkin gates belong to $\mathcal{J}_3$.
-Thus quantum synthesis algorithms can be further sub-divided into two categories : (a) \textbf{exact synthesis algorithms}, that output a circuit implementing $U'=U$ (e.g. \cite{2013_GKMR}) and (b) \textbf{approximate synthesis algorithms}, that output a circuit implementing $U'$ such that $U'$ is \emph{close to} $U$ (e.g. \cite{2016_RS}).
+Thus quantum synthesis algorithms can be further sub-divided into two categories : (a) \textbf{exact synthesis algorithms}, that output a circuit implementing $U'=U$ (often up to some global phase) (e.g. \cite{2013_GKMR}) and (b) \textbf{approximate synthesis algorithms}, that output a circuit implementing $U'$ such that $U'$ is \emph{close to} $U$ (e.g. \cite{2016_RS}).

 The \textbf{T-count} of unitary $U$ is defined to be the minimum number of $\T$ gates in a Clifford+T circuit that implements it (up to a possible global phase), and is denoted by $\tcount(U)$.
 In other words, $\tcount(U)$ is the minimum $m$ for which